-One of the best parts of being in a relationship is having a travel companion, and one of the best parts of traveling with your love is the quality one-on-one time you get while exploring different parts of the world together.
+One of the best parts of a relationship is having a travel companion.
+One of the best parts of traveling with your love is the quality one-on-one time you get while exploring different parts of the world together.
 Whether domestic or international, a trip with your significant other means exciting experiences and maybe even learning something new about each other.

 Travel Strengthens Relationships and Ignites Romance